mattermost/docs/source/process/bug-fix-release.md

     - Send blog post for mattermost.com and all related art work for marketing lead to review
     - Find [www-gitlab-com merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=blog%20post&label_name%5B%5D=release) for latest GitLab release blog post and make request for adding GitLab Mattermost update (see [example request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2910#note_14096885), [example update](https://about.gitlab.com/2016/07/22/gitlab-8-10-released/#gitlab-mattermost-32)).
 Post to Release Discussion channel with link to request.
 4. QA:
-    - Midday: Post at-channel reminders about testing, and DM team members whose tests are not marked Done
+    - Midday: Post at-channel reminders about testing, and DM team members whose tests are not marked **Done**
     - Find QA or other teammates to help finish unfinished tests if needed
     - End of day: Verify all release tests are finished
-    - Go through all tabs of testing spreadsheet and verify all comments and questions have been filed in JIRA as needed
+    - Go through all tabs of testing spreadsheet and verify all comments and questions have been filed in Jira as needed
-    - Verify all JIRA tickets other than newly filed bugs have been tested, verified, and closed
+    - Verify all Jira tickets other than newly-filed bugs have been tested, verified, and closed
-    - As bug fixes are merged and RCs are cut, verify fixes on new RCs and post in Release Channel after testing
+    - As bug fixes are merged and RCs are cut, verify fixes on new RCs, and post in Release Channel after testing
-    - As RCs are cut, update selenium.test.mattermost.com to latest RC
+    - As RCs are cut, update `selenium.test.mattermost.com` to latest RC

 ### I. (T-minus 2 working days) Release Build Cut